Blackboard Known Issues

 At present, the following browsers are NOT certified or recommended for use with Blackboard and should be avoided by faculty and students when accessing Blackboard:

-- Internet Explorer 10 or lower, which Microsoft no longer supports; Internet Explorer on mobile devices
+- Internet Explorer, which Microsoft no longer supports; Internet Explorer on mobile devices

 - Edge versions 41 and lower on desktop; 37 and lower on mobile devices

 - Firefox versions 56 and lower on desktop; 37 and lower Firefox versions on mobile devices